 The League of Professional Theatre Women is a membership organization of women in all disciplines of theatre working for the advancement of women in the theatre industry with diversity and inclusivity.
-Shellen is currently Co-President with Catherine Porter, and Past VP of both Programming and Membership.
+Shellen is currently Co-President with Mary E. Hodges, and Past VP of both Programming and Membership.

 The Women in the Arts & Media Coalition is an extraordinary Coalition of guilds, unions, and organizations, working to extend the voice, vision, and opportunities for women.
 Shellen is 1st Vice President and Past Co- President for quite a number of years.